Memorial Day: Recipes and Traditions

-In the United States, Memorial Day is a national holiday celebrating all those fallen in the nation's wars or while in the service of the military.
-Falling on the last Monday in May, the long weekend marks the unofficial start off the summer season for Americans.
+In the United States, Memorial Day is a national holiday celebrating all those who have died in the nation's wars or while in the military.
+The holiday takes place on the last Monday in May, and the long weekend marks the unofficial start of summer for Americans.

-When the holiday was first recognized shortly after the American Civil War, it was known as Decoration Day.
-Over time more and more people began calling it Memorial Day instead, and by the mid-20th century, the switch was complete.
+When the holiday was first recognized, shortly after the American Civil War, it was known as Decoration Day.
+Over time people began calling it Memorial Day instead, and by the mid-20th century, the switch was complete.

-A long tradition of family picnics in late spring, especially in the South, predates Memorial Day.
-Favorite memorial day picnic dishes include grilled hamburgers, potato salad and strawberry shortcake.
+A long tradition of family picnics in late spring predates Memorial Day, especially in the South.
+Favorite memorial day picnic dishes include grilled hamburgers, seasonal vegetables, potato salad and strawberry shortcake.

-Many families also visit the gravesites of family and friends who have passed away and lay flowers or other mementos.
-Small-town Memorial Day parades with a strong veteran element are a long-standing tradition, The famous Indianapolis 500 car race is run every Memorial Day weekend.
+Many families also visit the gravesites of family and friends who are gone and lay flowers or other mementos.
+Small-town Memorial Day parades with a strong veteran element are a long-standing American tradition, The famous Indianapolis 500 car race is run every Memorial Day weekend.

 Memorial Day Recipes

-Try these recipes for a Memorial Day picnic or backyard barbecue or for munching as you watch the parade go by.
+Try these recipes for a Memorial Day backyard barbecue or for munching as you watch the parade go by.

 (American lemon beverage)